AntoniaOancea/IntroductionToRobotics/README.md

   ### Task
       Use a separate potentiometer for controlling each color of the RGB LED:Red,Green, andBlue.
       This control must leverage digital electronics.
-      Specifically,you  need  to  read  the  potentiometer’s  value  with  Arduino  and  then  write  a mapped value to the LED pins.
+      Specifically,I  need  to  read  the  potentiometer’s  value  with  Arduino  and  then  write  a mapped value to the LED pins.

   ### Setup
   ![](https://github.com/AntoniaOancea/IntroductionToRobotics/blob/main/Homework%202/setup-2.jpg)